Skip to content Skip to main menu

 Priorities

-2. Programme delivery.
-We deliver high quality, high impact, high profile programmes where all our work is planned and evaluated within a Results Based Management framework.
+1. Programme delivery.
+We will continue to deliver high quality, high impact, high profile programmes where all our work is planned, monitored and evaluated within a Results Based Management framework.
 We will ensure all internal and external donor targets, milestones, budget and reporting deadlines are met.
-We will continue to improve our ability to capture both “hard” and “soft” data arising from our work and will skill team up to use our Lamplight database.
+We will continue to improve our ability to capture both “hard” and “soft” data arising from our work and create an embedded reflection and learning work culture.
 We will ensure we share our learning to relevant local, regional and national audiences.
-We will seek to develop our capacity to use arts-based approaches to support young people and community partners finding and sharing their voice.
-This is the nuts and bolts of what we do.
+We will seek to develop our capacity to use “Arts” based approaches to support young people and community partners finding and sharing their “voice”.
+We will deliver a high profile #PowerToChange conference in Autumn 2024.

-3. Income.
-We will continue to proactively seek sustainable income streams for our work which add value to our vision, mission and values.
+2. Income.
+We will continue to proactively seek sustainable income streams which add value to our vision, mission and values.
+We are keen to seek and win core funding alongside project funding.
 This will involve all our programme workers but especially managers becoming more aware of the “funding ecosystem” for their work and being able to highlight opportunities that we might be able to pursue in order to continue and or develop/expand our work.
-This may well include developing partnerships and coalitions we can partner with such as our #PowerToChange community partners.
+We will support sector managers and Heads of Programmes to develop their fundraising skills.
+We will work with relevant coalitions and partnerships, to win funding as we have done through the Reaching People coalition in a successful UKSPF bid.

-4. Team work.
-We continue to work in a creative, agile and joined up manner and all staff are encouraged and supported to proactively participate in the development of our programmes and projects.
-Managers will proactively seek to ensure all staff are supported and given opportunities to grow and develop in their roles through consistent and ongoing performance management.
+3. Teamwork.
+To work in a creative, agile and joined up way where all staff are encouraged and supported to participate in the development of our programmes and projects.
+Managers will seek to ensure all staff are supported and given opportunities to grow in their roles through consistent, ongoing and recorded performance management.
+We will revisit and create as required systems and structures that enable us to work in a consistent way, where all staff feel valued, safe, and supported.

 Conclusion

-The energy crisis, soaring inflation, knock on effects of the war in Ukraine have presented many challenges to our city and county, which was already hit hard by Covid 19.
+It is likely that high levels of poverty will remain across our city and county in the coming year.
+This in turn will generate a complex web of issues and challenges for young people and communities.
 Our Power to Change approach has the potential to bring young people, communities, schools, business and public sector together to tackle these issues.
 Rather than seeing young people and communities as victims or problems, we see them as assets and solutions who can create rather than just consume ideas and policies.

-We believe our power to change approach can inspire people to work together and in doing so turn despair into hope, and strategic action that brings about long term lasting change.
+We believe our power to change approach can inspire people to work together and in doing so turn despair into hope, and strategic action for long term change.

 #TogetherWeCan